Why Junior High Students Thrive in Small English Classes

 Parents of junior high students often worry about their children’s motivation and progress during these turbulent years.

-What Parents Can Expect: My small class approach is designed to increase motivation for English learning and build confidence in school settings.
-The goal is to help students use English more naturally and approach their studies with greater enthusiasm.
+What Parents Can Expect: I design my small classes to increase motivation for English learning and build confidence in school settings.
+Students discover they can use English naturally and approach their studies with greater enthusiasm.
 Regular communication keeps parents informed of their child’s progress and any areas needing attention.